Elucidation/Nbody-OpenGL/README.md

 # Play
 ---

+**WARNING MASTER BRANCH IS EXPERIMENTAL AND WILL PROBABLY BREAK**

-This is a sandbox for practicing OpenGL using [GLFW](http://www.glfw.org)
+This is a sandbox for practicing OpenGL using [GLFW](http://www.glfw.org).
+Check the other branches for working examples

 ## Compiling